 Margery’s voice carried no hatred as she said this.
 She bore those who wanted her gone no ill will.
 They were just doing what they thought was best for the kingdom.

 “They won’t try to protect you?”
 Rubara asked.
 “Won’t lend you their aid when it comes out?”

 “It’s useless,” Margery replied, putting a hand on her belly.
 A while ago she’d been pregnant and a had large baby bump there.
 Now her body looked normal, but there was still something inside her.
 Something evil.
 “An army wouldn’t help.
 I will not have others die because of me if I can help it.
 I just hope this wasn’t a mistake.
 Staying alive-”

 “You did it to look after your son.
 They would have raised him as a weapon,” Rubara reminded her.
 “Your family should be your only concern.”

 Margery would have chuckled if not for the loss of her husband weighing so heavily on her heart.
 She sighed instead, “If only I had simple needs like you.”

 Rubara was solely concerned with her loved ones, while Margery would protect everyone she could.
 Well, almost everyone.

 “Don’t worry, little one.
 We’ll get through this.
-I’ll be by your side when this monster comes out and will fight to protect you,” Rubara said.
+I’ll be by your side when this monster comes out,” Rubara said.